The Only Cold Calling Script You Need for Software Sales

 “The main reason why our clients have typically moved from (current process: e.g. LinkedIn) is because (explain how our solution can add value).”

-A top tip when talking to tech and software companies - put emphasis on the technological aspects of your product!
+A top tip when talking to tech and software companies - put the emphasis on your product’s technical aspects.

 6. The case study

-You can strengthen your cold call with a case study that’s relevant to the prospect.
+Strengthen your cold call with some social proof that’s relevant to your prospect.
+Pick out a case study from a customer in the prospect’s industry.
 Describe the results they achieved using your solution.

 Sam sets it out like this: